Sanjeet2835/NanoLILY/readme.md

 * **FFT Frequency Loss:** 0.017
 * **Color Loss:** 0.016

-### 🔍 Evaluation Methodology: Precision Benchmarking
-To guarantee the highest level of mathematical accuracy, all final metrics reported above were calculated using a strict, standalone evaluation script in pure `32-bit float` precision.

 ### 📖 Metrics Legend (How to Read These Scores)
 Not all deep learning metrics operate on a 0-to-1 percentage scale.
 Here is a quick guide to understanding the NanoLILY evaluation scores: